amandasystems/incremental-parikh-images/Report.md

 We assume that we have an instance of the predicate $\PredicateInstance$, along with some arbitrary other clauses $\SomeClause$.
 For our decision procedure to be sound would mean to preserve satisfiability.
-Any valuation function that satisfies a formula before evaluating one of the rules would also be a valuation of the result of applying the rule.
+Any valuation that satisfies a formula before evaluating a rule would also be a valuation of the result of applying the rule.

-Structurally, an assignment to $\TransitionVec$ (which can be partial) can be outside of the Parikh image of $\Automaton$ only if it is not part of a valid derivation of $\Automaton$.
-A derivation can be outside of the automaton only if:
+Structurally, an assignment to $\TransitionVec$ (which can be partial) can be outside of the Parikh image of $\Automaton$ only if it is not part of a valid run of $\Automaton$.
+A run can be outside of the automaton only if:

 1. The selected graph contains at least one transition $\DeadTransition$ that participates in no path from an accepting to a final state.
 This corresponds